Context LatticeBy Private Memory Corp

 Required

-# generic profile-aware preflight
+# prescribed profile-aware workflow

 • Template path: docs/public_overview/templates/agents/ (copy-ready prompts and setup blocks).